microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedrolemanagementalertincident.md

 ---
 title: "unifiedRoleManagementAlertIncident resource type"
-description: "Represents the alert incident resource that includes alert information for incidents in Privileged Identity Management (PIM)."
+description: "An abstract type that represents the details of a security alert incident in Privileged Identity Management (PIM) for Azure AD roles."
 author: "rkarim-ms"
 ms.localizationpriority: medium
 ms.prod: "governance"